DataReply/korganizer-reference/README.md

 - logical organization into namespaces, app groups, apps and releases
 - multi-layer value organization to support DRY configuration management
 - ability to use templating in release value definitions
+- supports kustomize-based chart patching
-- Support for local plus remote helm charts and arbitrary kubernetes config resources
+- supports deploying helm charts and arbitrary kubernetes config resources

 ### Entities - Namespaces, App Groups, Apps and Releases

-Korgi organizes charts and their respective installations inside `realm/namespaces`.
+Korganizer organizes charts and their respective installations inside `realm/namespaces`.
 Namespaces are composed of app groups which in turn contain multiple apps.
 Apps are represented by app files and reference one or many release definitions.
 A release definition states the helm chart to install, while the installation instruction becomes complete only after the instantiation of environment specific release values that are managed under `realm/values`.
-That being said, Korgi assumes that all these mentioned entities are present across environments and differences between environments will preferrably be configured inside the respective environment value directory.
+That being said, Korganizer assumes that all these mentioned entities are present across environments and differences between environments will preferrably be configured inside the respective environment value directory.

 The following diagram illustrates the logical chart organization of a fictitious Kubernetes project.